-Following Jonathan Brown’s accidental death in 1895, the property passed through several owners.
-In 1911, it was purchased by Harry Lysaght, whose family lived there until 1923.
-The Bank of New Zealand foreclosed on the property in the 1930s, leading to its local nickname, the “Bank Run.”
-From 1940, the property was managed by the Department of Māori Affairs, with John and Mrs Cram residing there until 1955.
-During their occupancy, the land was subdivided into smaller holdings.
+By the 1880s, it was the centre of a large mixed farm.
+Known for hosting guests.
+Upstairs rooms were reached by twin staircases from the front hall: men to the left, women to the right.
+The two sides were walled off from each other.
+After Brown’s accidental death in 1895, the property passed through several owners.
+In 1911, Harry Lysaght bought the 1,800-acre farm.
+His family lived there until 1923.
+Around this time the Bank of New Zealand is believed to have foreclosed on the mortgage, giving rise to the local name “Bank Run.”
+From 1940, the Department of Māori Affairs managed the property, with John and Mrs Cram resident until 1955.
+During their occupancy, the land was gradually subdivided into smaller holdings.
 The house was last permanently occupied in the mid-1950s.

 Usage

-Kaitiakitanga StatementWe ask that, in addition to normal copyright and privacy considerations, users of our heritage resources uphold the mana and dignity of the people, communities and places depicted within.CopyrightTe Ao Mārama Tauranga City LibrariesLicenseCC BY 4.0AcknowledgementTe Ao Mārama - Tauranga City Libraries, Johnathon Brown's Homestead, 1878-c.1977 (Place)
+Kaitiakitanga StatementWe ask that, in addition to normal copyright and privacy considerations, users of our heritage resources uphold the mana and dignity of the people, communities and places depicted within.CopyrightTe Ao Mārama Tauranga City LibrariesLicenseCC BY 4.0AcknowledgementTe Ao Mārama - Tauranga City Libraries, Johnathon Brown Homestead, 1878-1979 (Place)

 Known Date/s